mabre/latex-exam-grading-table-scanner/README.md

 ### Tips for filming

 - Make sure there is enough light, e.g. sit underneath a lamp.
-- Use HD resolution (1280×720; higher resolution can actually be worse)
+- Use HD resolution (1280×720; higher resolution can actually be worse).
+Set the `REC` constants in `constants.py` accordingly.
 - When changing to the next exam, do not put your fingers on the grading table; if this frame is chosen for number detection, you get bad results.
 - We use a IPEVO V4K with OBS for recording.
 - In case the tool crashes while recording a video, the cover pages already scanned are not lost.
 They are saved in the `corpus/` directory.
-Use `ffmpeg -framerate 1 -pattern_type glob -i '*-coverpage.png' -c:v libx264 -r 30 -pix_fmt yuv420p coverpages.mp4` to create a video from the images, and then use that video file as input.
+You can use `corpus/*-coverpage.png` as input path to process them again.
+(Remember to escape `*`.)

 ## Ubiquitous language